pedzed/grabbert/README.md

 A basic video downloader written in Rust.

-Its purpose is currently only to download videos from dumpert.nl.
+Its purpose is currently only to download videos from https://dumpert.nl.

 ## Pre-requisites
 - ffmpeg